Userwithaname/fin/README.md

 # About Fin

-Fin is a font installer and manager for your terminal, which lets you create your own installers.
-Installers tell Fin how and where to obtain each font directly from its source (such as GitHub releases) and manage them on your system.
+Fin is a font manager which allows you to install and manage fonts using custom installers.
+Installers tell Fin how each font should be obtained and how to install it.
+This allows fonts to be installed directly from the source (such as release assets of GitHub repositories).
 Fonts can be managed using the `install`/`update`/`remove` commands, akin to a standard package manager.

 "Fin" is a contraction of "font installer".